StuartGJohnson/AA203_project/README.md

 # AA203_project

-The repo is the result of a project completed as part of the Stanford course AA203 : Optimal and Learning-Based Control.
+This repo is the result of a project completed as part of the Stanford course AA203 : Optimal and Learning-Based Control.
 The original report from the course is in: [Course report](/reports/final.pdf).
 This report is slightly modified in that the code was originally included in the document.
 Follow-up work on this project is documented in: [Follow-up course report](/reports/post_final.pdf).
 The code supporting these reports is contained in this repo and is described below.
 These reports are generated with LaTeX using TeXStudio on Windows 10.
 All TeXStudio droppings are included in the `reports` directory.